Facebook ad mistakes happen because humans fall in the sub-100% perfect category.

 We ran a test with this ad by Unbounce.

 Facebook told us that the ad’s image concentration is high, explaining:

-High text density on your ad images doesn’t mean that Facebook won’t deliver it, but it will deliver it to fewer audience members.
+High text density on your ad images doesn’t mean that Facebook won’t deliver it anymore.
+But it does mean your ad will show to fewer audience members.

 The good thing is that Facebook notifies advertisers by email, guiding their attention to text-heavy ads.